Returning to HIIT Postpartum

 Last Updated:

 Just had a baby and wondering when you can get back to your high intensity workouts?
 We get it.
-The theme of returing to HIIT workouts postpartum is slow and steady.
+Finding low impact HIIT exercises postpartum is slow and steady.

-HIIT workouts are great if you are short on time, as they typically only last about 30 minutes and can elevate your metabolic rate for up to 24 hours after your workout.
-This helps burn more calories, lower body fat, improve blood flow, lower blood pressure, and increase metabolism.
+HIIT workouts save time and provide a great full body workout.
+They only take 30 minutes and can boost metabolism for 24 hours.
+This type of exercise helps burn calories, decrease body fat, boost blood flow, lower blood pressure, and increase metabolism.

-HIIT workouts are great for those looking to maximize time after baby.
-Keep in mind that exercise will look different from pre pregnancy, and that’s ok.
+HIIT workouts are a good choice for postpartum moms who want a quick and effective workout.
+Keep in mind that exercise will look different from pre-pregnancy – and that’s okay!

-Returning to HIIT postpartum is not one size fits all.
+Returning to low impact HIIT postpartum is not one size fits all.
 What’s important is that you understand the principles for safe and effective progression.
-And that you have properly healed and started restrengthening your pelvic floor and core after baby.
+And that you have properly healed and started restrengthening your pelvic floor and core engagement after baby.

 Windows of return to postpartum HIIT

-A good general rule is to wait at least three months before returning to anything high intensity.
-Even better, give yourself a window, not a drop-dead date.
+A good general rule is to wait at least three months before returning to high impact HIIT sessions.
+An even better strategy is to give yourself a longer amount of time, not a drop-dead date.

 Three to six months is an appropriate window to first consider adding HIIT back into your routine.
-And maybe longer if you are experiencing signs and symptoms of pelvic floor dysfunction or other disability during that time.
+Maybe longer if you are experiencing signs and symptoms of pelvic floor dysfunction or other disability during that time.

 Listen to your body